 Our churchyard working parties of volunteers have done good work in recent years in clearing graves which had become engulfed in brambles and cutting back ivy and the encroaching undergrowth.

-Many thanks to all the volunteers who met on 22 April to work on the churchyard.
+Many thanks to all the volunteers who met on Saturday 21 April to work on the churchyard.
 We made good progress in clearing vegetation from around the base of the church, cleaning the steps down to the crypt and removing ivy from the churchyard walls and clearing around the tops of some of the graves.
-The next working party will be in the Spring of 2018.
+The next working party will be in the Autumn of 2018.
+Please join us then!

 How we are organised

-The annual report and financial statements for earlier years are also attached.
+The annual report and the financial statements for 2016 and earlier years are attached.

 Cleaning the church